simonmichael/hledger_site/src/faq.md

-Here's how to do it on unix systems: somewhere in your PATH before the actual hledger executable, eg in `~/bin`, create a `hledger` script that runs the actual hledger, with your preferred options/arguments and any others specified on the command line, something like this:
+Here's how to do it on unix systems: somewhere in your PATH before the actual hledger executable, eg in `~/bin`, create a `hledger` script that runs the actual hledger, with your preferred options/arguments (plus any others provided).
+Something like this:

 ```sh
 #!/bin/sh